assafi2/OmahaHiLo/README.md

 # OmahaHiLo
-Omaha Hi Lo pocker game inputs proccessing for determine winners
+Omaha Hi Lo pocker game inputs processing for determine winners

 Omaha Hi Lo pocker hands proccessing program accept a VALID input (fstream) include a sequence of two different opponents pocker hands (values) and a table (values), i.e. two different hands and a table as an input sequence element, and determine a corresponding sequence of High winner(s) as well as Low winner(s) (if exist) for each two hands and a table (sequence element), according to Omaha Hi Lo pocker rules .

-Support a general case of similiar pocker hands proccessing (two hands and a table inputs sequence as an input to determine a similar ouptput - except Low winner within common poker games), while implemented for the Omaha Li Lo specific case (OMHLHandsprocessor extends abstract class HandsProcessor)
+Support a general case of similiar pocker hands processing (two hands and a table inputs sequence as an input to determine a similar ouptput - except Low winner within common poker games), while implemented for the Omaha Li Lo specific case (OMHLHandsprocessor extends abstract class HandsProcessor)